Alex-Gilbert/resume/Readme.md

 ## Live Editing

-Live editing can be started by invoking `live-edit` in the [devenv](https://www.devenv.sh) environment.
+Live editing can be started by invoking `live-edit` in the [devenv](https://devenv.sh) environment.
 Changes to `resume.tex` will result in the preview being updated live.
+This allows you to start the live-edit session and make edits to `resume.tex` in any external text editor you prefer.